rwood-97/multi_node_inference/README.md

 ### Isambard-AI

-The scripts for Isambard-AI are:
+The scripts for Isambard-AI are found in the `vllm_examples/isambard_ai` directory.
+They are:
 - `batch_vllm_run_gh.sh`
 - `batch_vllm_run_gh_1node.sh`
 - `vllm_run_gh.sh`

-There are als some scripts for running [Llama-3.3-70B-Instruct-FP8](https://huggingface.co/nvidia/Llama-3.3-70B-Instruct-FP8) in `llama3.3` folder:
+There are als some scripts for running [Llama-3.3-70B-Instruct-FP8](https://huggingface.co/nvidia/Llama-3.3-70B-Instruct-FP8) in `llama3.3` sub-directory:
 - `batch_vllm_llama.sh`
 - `vllm_llama.sh`

-And, for running vLLM using python (rather than command line) in the `vllm_python` folder:
+And, for running vLLM using python (rather than command line) in the `vllm_python` sub-directory:
 - `batch_vllm_python.sh`
 - `vllm_python.sh`
 - `run_vllm.py`